-Subject to any provisions regarding waiting lists in the coordinated admission scheme, the Academy will operate a waiting list until 31st December 2021.
-Where in any year the Academy receives more applications for places than there are places available, a waiting list will be in operation.
+Subject to any provisions regarding waiting lists in the coordinated admission scheme, the Academy will operate a waiting list.
+Where in any year the Academy receives more applications for places than there are places available, a waiting list will operate until the final day of the academic year (i.e. 21st July).
 This will be maintained by the Academy and it will be open to any parent to ask for his or her child's name to be placed on the waiting list, following an unsuccessful application.
 Places from the waiting list will be offered in the priority order set out above, not in order of the date applications are made.
 The waiting list will be re-ranked each time a child is added or removed and before the offer of any place.